 Organization and structure

 The Einsatzkommando Cobra headquarters is located in Lower Austria (Wiener Neustadt).
 Its task is to perform all administrative activities and the training preparations for the EKO Cobra operatives.
-Further departments exist in Vienna, Graz, Linz, and Innsbruck with small field offices in Klagenfurt, Salzburg, and Feldkirch.
+Other departments exist in Vienna, Graz, Linz, and Innsbruck, with small field offices in Klagenfurt, Salzburg, and Feldkirch.

-Each department contains four teams and each field office contains two.
-This structure allows the units to be deployed anywhere in Austria in less than 70 minutes fully prepared and ready for any task.
+Each department contains four teams, and each field office includes two.
+This structure allows the units to be deployed anywhere in Austria in less than 70 minutes, fully prepared and ready for any task.

 Selection and training

 Any member of the Austrian Federal Police may apply for the Einsatzkommando Cobra – EKO Cobra.
-The various tests consist of medical examinations, psychological tests, and vigorous physical tests for candidates.
-Upon successful completion of the tests, now-recruits attend 6 months of specialized training which include marksmanship, tactical training, sports, driver courses, abseiling/rappelling, hand-to-hand combat, language classes, etc.
+The various tests consist of medical examinations, psychological tests, and vigorous physical tests.
+Upon successful completion of the tests, now-recruits attend six months of specialized training, including marksmanship, tactical training, sports, driver courses, abseiling/rappelling, hand-to-hand combat, language classes, etc.

-After recruits finish 6-month training, they can take a further specialization in fields, such as parachuting, diving, explosives, or sniping.
+After recruits finish 6-month training, they can further specialize in fields, such as parachuting, diving, explosives, or sniping.
 Since its establishment in 1978, only 1,140 officers have served in EKO Cobra (2012 data).

 Weaponry and gear

-The Einsatzkommando Cobra is armed mainly with Austrian weaponry, but they have also available foreign-produced arms.
-Most of their weaponry are Steyr-manufactured weapons, such as the Steyr AUG (military designation: StG 77) assault rifle, the sniper rifle Steyr SSG 69 including its sound-suppressed variant, and the 9mm Steyr TMP machine pistol.
-Austrian Glock pistols are used as sidearms, the most common being the Glock 17 and Glock 19 semi-automatic pistol chambered in 9×19mm Parabellum caliber along with the Glock 18 with full-auto capability.
+The Einsatzkommando Cobra is armed mainly with Austrian weaponry, but they also have foreign-produced arms.
+Most of their weaponry are Steyr-manufactured weapons, such as the Steyr AUG (military designation: StG 77) assault rifle, the sniper rifle Steyr SSG 69, including its sound-suppressed variant, and the 9mm Steyr TMP machine pistol.
+Austrian Glock pistols are used as sidearms.
+The most common is the Glock 17, and Glock 19 semi-automatic pistol chambered in 9×19mm Parabellum caliber and the Glock 18 with full-auto capability.